FabricMC/fabric/README.md

 For support and discussion for both developers and users, visit [the Fabric Discord server](https://discord.gg/v6v4pMv).

-For more information about the fabric project as a whole check out the [fabric homepage](https://fabricmc.net/), and the [fabric wiki](https://fabricmc.net/wiki/doku.php).
+For more information about the Fabric project as a whole check out the [Fabric homepage](https://fabricmc.net/), and the [Fabric wiki](https://fabricmc.net/wiki/doku.php).

 ## Getting Started